ordina-jworks/ordina-jworks.github.io/_posts/2020-06-02-terraform.md

 This makes making changes to the infrastructure as easy as running a single Jenkins job executing that module.
 We decided to version the modules and created specific modules for development, acceptance and production.
 This separation, in combination with the versioning, has allowed us to test module updates and upgrades of the configuration upfront.
-Similar to deploying application code to an acceptence or test environment before rolling it into production.
+Similar to deploying application code to an acceptance or test environment before rolling it into production.

 ## Where to draw a line, everything in terraform